-Wendy is also TripAdvisor’s first-ever Travel Advocate, advising its more than 315 million monthly visitors—the world’s largest travel community.
-She has been a keynote speaker at conferences worldwide, on cruise ships, at Harvard University, and at the United Nations.
+Wendy has been a keynote speaker at conferences worldwide, on cruise ships, at Harvard University, and at the United Nations.
 Television appearances include The Today Show, Good Morning America, and many programs on CNN.
 She has won the Travel Journalist of the Year award, earned a Lowell Thomas award for investigative journalism, and been a finalist for a National Magazine Award—the magazine industry’s most prestigious editorial honor.
 She graduated cum laude from Harvard, where she majored in History and Literature.

 Meet the Team

-Brook’s work as a travel writer and former Condé Nast Traveler editor has taken her all over the globe: She’s bought a car in an Australian outback pub, had a baby named after her in the Peruvian Amazon, and been medevacked out of the Serengeti in Tanzania.
-Brook has been testing travel planners alongside Wendy–through both interviews and firsthand experience–since 2002, and has personally met nearly every Trusted Travel Expert on our WOW List.
+Brook’s work as a travel writer and former Condé Nast Traveler editor has taken her all over the globe: She’s trained with Surf Life Savers in Australia, plowed fields with rice farmers in Bali, and stood at the peak of Mt.
+Kilimanjaro.
+Brook has been testing travel planners alongside Wendy—through both interviews and firsthand experience—since 2002, and has personally met nearly every Trusted Travel Expert on our WOW List.

 Timothy Baker, Contributing Photographer

 Tim had been to 80 countries on seven continents before meeting Wendy.
 He had even lived in a tent in Antarctica as an expedition photographer for Greenpeace.
 A photojournalist and photo editor formerly with The New York Times and the Associated Press, he is contributing the many pictures he shoots on trips with Wendy and their children, Charlie and Doug.

 Favorite WOW Travel Moment: Witnessing three rhinos in a battle royale in the bush in South Africa.
 “The ground shook and you could feel the thuds.”